 These are just three of the many qualities that show you have what it takes to be a good project manager.
 You can validate your IT project management skills with a certification like CompTIA Project+.
 CompTIA Project+ is more versatile than other certifications because it covers essential project management concepts beyond the scope of just one methodology or framework.

-Soft skills are personal attributes that enable someone to interact effectively and harmoniously with other people.
-Your soft skills can make you a stand out candidate when interviewing for a new job, or they can help illustrate that you’re ready for a promotion.
+Professional skills are personal attributes that enable someone to interact effectively and harmoniously with other people.
+Your professional skills can make you a stand out candidate when interviewing for a new job, or they can help illustrate that you’re ready for a promotion.

-What is one of the most important soft skills for IT professionals?
+What is one of the most important professional skills in IT?
 Communication!
 Communication is important in any job role, but especially as an IT pro.
 Often, you will be communicating with someone who is having a problem with their technology.
 It’s your job to explain the problem and solution in a way that they can quickly and easily comprehend.